julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, December 10, 2024.
+Wednesday, December 11, 2024.
 Quote of the day:

-> "The true method of knowledge is experiment." - William Blake
+> "I only wish that ordinary people had an unlimited capacity for doing harm then they might have an unlimited power for doing good." - Socrates